SEKOIA-IO/documentation/docs/integrations/fortigate.md

 The range of Fortigate firewalls is a complete appliance solution whose security functions are highly developed.
 The firewalls run on the FortiOS operating system.

-In this documenaton we will explain one way to collect and send Fortigate logs to SEKOIA.IO.
+In this documentation we will explain one way to collect and send Fortigate logs to SEKOIA.IO.
 - From the Fortigate machine to an internal log concentrator (Rsyslog), then forwarded to SEKOIA.IO

 ## I] Fortigate logs